Float Seattle — Sales Training Hub

 Do you have 1–2 times a month to dedicate to recovery?
 TIME

-"Do you at least have 1–2 times a month you could dedicate to your recovery and actually doing something about the [X — their goal]?"
-Almost nobody says no to this.
-When they say yes, they've committed to a frequency that justifies the membership.
+"Do you at least have 1–2 times a month you could dedicate to your recovery and actually working on [X]?"
+This surfaces whether floating realistically fits their life — and when they say yes, they're saying it because it's true for them.
+That's a soft commitment to a frequency that naturally leads into the membership conversation.

 7